raymondkeogh/gameoflife/README.md

 + **Bug:** SetInterval running before start clicked.
 **Fix:** Changed location of setInterval being called.

-+ **Bug** Momentum scrolling not triggering the redraw of the canvas thus leaving a blank white canvas after the scroll.
++ **Bug:** Momentum scrolling not triggering the redraw of the canvas thus leaving a blank white canvas after the scroll.
-**Fix** Added a timer to scroll event to ensure that even if momentum scrolling was in effect the timer would catch any events.
+**Fix:** Added a timer to scroll event to ensure that even if momentum scrolling was in effect the timer would catch any events.

-+ **Bug** Canvas blanking during zoom.
++ **Bug:** Canvas blanking during zoom.
-**Fix** Added if statement to "Pause" the simulation during zoom transitions.
+**Fix:** Added if statement to "Pause" the simulation during zoom transitions.

-+ **Bug** Cells cycling through states when zooming.
++ **Bug:** Cells cycling through states when zooming.
-**Fix** Change the zoom function to use the drawCells() function instead of step() function to redraw the cells after zoom completion.
+**Fix:** Change the zoom function to use the drawCells() function instead of step() function to redraw the cells after zoom completion.

-+ **Bug** The canvas message div that was layered over the canvas was catching the first touch/click event and stopping the canvas from receiving this event.
++ **Bug:** The canvas message div that was layered over the canvas was catching the first touch/click event and stopping the canvas from receiving this event.
-**Fix** I created three layers, a white background layer, the message layer and then a transparent canvas layer.
+**Fix:** I created three layers, a white background layer, the message layer and then a transparent canvas layer.
 This ensure the canvas was always on top and received the initial touch/click event.

-+ **Bug** Toolip displaying over modal when clicked on mobile.
++ **Bug:** Toolip displaying over modal when clicked on mobile.
-**Fix** Added event listener to hide the tooltip once clicked.
+**Fix:** Added event listener to hide the tooltip once clicked.

-Persistent Bugs and issues to be targeted for future upgrades to the site:
+Persistent Bugs and issues to be targeted in future upgrades to the site:

-+ **Bug** Canvas was originally set to be slightly opaque but I wasn't able to maintain this effect after redrawing following the step() through cell states.
++ **Bug:** Canvas was originally set to be slightly opaque but I wasn't able to maintain this effect after redrawing following the step() through cell states.

-+ **Bug** The Shadow effect inside the canvas border disappears when the canvas is redrawn.
++ **Bug:** The Shadow effect inside the canvas border disappears when the canvas is redrawn.

-+ **Bug** Clicking inside the canvas and releasing in a effort to colour once cell at time does not work when emulating mobile touch in Chrome DevTools.
++ **Bug:** Clicking inside the canvas and releasing in a effort to colour once cell at time does not work when emulating mobile touch in Chrome DevTools.
 This feature works in all touch devices I test so this maybe a limitation of DevTools.

 + **Bug** Cells will not delete when clicked on twice.
 This is less a bug and more a feature that I would eventually like to implement.